-Inspired by the development’s harbour-side location, we used elegant carved stone for the podium and fluted metal for the cladding to create fluidity and strengthen the buildings’ connection with their surroundings.
-Together these materials create strong lines that define the entrances to the development’s ground-floor retail units, clubhouse, and upper-level luxury apartments and villas.
+Inspired by the development’s harbour-side location, we embraced elegant carved stone for the development’s podium and fluted metal for the cladding.
+Strong, textural lines define the entrances to Pano Harbour’s ground-floor retail units, podium-level clubhouse, and upper-level luxury apartments and villas, which together provide 582 homes.
+The fluidity of the fluting strengthens the development’s connection with the waterside and creates a striking scallop feature that changes across the day through sunlight and shadow.

 Unique residential development on former airport site